dorkbox/SystemTray/README.md

 SystemTray
 ==========

-    Currently in Release Candidate phase.
-Please see notes below.

-The [Release Candidate 3.0 downloads](https://files2.dorkbox.com) are released as a "all-in-one" jar, for a variety of different tray types and configurations.
-Please note that SWT testing will require you to download the SWT native library and add it to the classpath when you launch the jar.
-If you use SWT, you should be familiar with this, otherwise don't worry about it.

----

 Professional, cross-platform **SystemTray** support for *Swing/AWT*, *GtkStatusIcon*, and *AppIndicator* system-tray types for java applications on Java 6+.

-This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment.
-Linux/Unix will automatically choose Native menus, Windows will choose Swing, and MacOS will choose AWT.
+This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment, and if AutoDetect (the default) is set.
+Linux/Unix will automatically choose *Nativ*e menus, Windows will choose *Swing*, and MacOS will choose *AWT*.
  - Please note that *Native* menus, follow the specified look and feel of that OS and are limited by what is supported on the OS.
 Consequently they are not consistent across all platforms.

 &nbsp;
 &nbsp;

 The following unique problems are also solved by this library:
 1. *Sun/Oracle* system-tray icons on gnu/linux **do not** support images with transparent backgrounds
 2. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix
 3. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
 4. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)
 5. *Sun/Oracle* system-tray menus on MacOS **do not** always respond to both mouse buttons, where Apple menus do
 6. MacOS and Windows *native* menus **do not** support images attached to menu entries
 7. Windows menus **do not** support a different L&F from applications